occam-ra/occam/doc/occam-structure.md

 This conceptual distinction has important practical consequences.
 Publishing OCCAM as a python package should give the package user (who might just be using a couple of RA functions in a small notebook, or could be incorporating RA functionality into a much larger application) to core functionality while not enforcing any single way of accessing it (as the implementation currently does).
 Packaging OCCAM in a modular way will allow users/developers to use that functionality in whatever way works best for them.

+Some surgery is needed to disentangle the core RA functionality from the interface.

 #### Core Functionality (C++)
 The core functionality is reliable and rationally implemented.
 Implementation in C++ allows computation to be performed very quickly - OCCAM can quickly search a very large space of variables and states, and fit a model once it is selected from search results.
 Balancing speed (c++) with flexibility/productivity (python) is the primary motivation for this application structure (C++ extensions to python).
 This guide gives a good overview of the paradigm of extending python with c++: .

 [Extending C/C++ with Python](https://medium.com/practo-engineering/execute-python-code-at-the-speed-of-c-extending-python-93e081b53f04)

-ThisThere are some scattered issues (for example with memory management in the state-based part of OCCAM), but overall the essential RA methods are well-implemented.
-It is important, in developing OCCAM, that this core functionality be preserved in its current form.
-There is no need, at least in the short term, to redo any significant parts of the RA computation (though the code will definitely need some cleanup and separation of the core functions from the input/output and other components best handled by the user or application programmer).
+There are some scattered issues (for example with memory management in the state-based part of OCCAM), but overall the essential RA methods are well-implemented.
+It is important, in developing OCCAM, that this core analytical functionality be preserved in its current form.
+There is likely no need, at least in the short term, to redo any significant parts of the RA computation (though the code will definitely need some cleanup and separation of the core functions from the input/output and other components best handled by the user or application programmer).

 What is that core functionality (brief overview of workflow/functions)?

+* Task selection
+* Load Data, with Search Options
+* Search and report model results (identify candidate models) (variable- or state-based)
+* Fit Model in detail, examine variable relationships and statistical/IT measures.
+(VB or SB)

+(link to separate doc which covers the C++ classes and interfaces)1

 #### Python Wrapping
 One of the most important structural improvements is, in my view, a partial reworking of the python layer (which handles high-level workflow).
 This change will touch on nearly every aspect of the updated application, because the design of the extension structure will underlay nearly every other element of the implementation (data handling, UI, integration, etc.).
 Other improvements, such as the user interface, input/output handling, etc., will follow naturally from that update.
 The current python layer is very thin, meaning that only a very small of computation is actually being handled by this layer.
 The python functionality falls into two categories: very high-level workflow, and helpers for c++ objects.
 Here's an example showing both some very high level workflow, and the use of ocUtils to pass parameters to the c++ objects through the manager: